aleetsaiya/nft-preview-card-component/README.md

 ## What I learned

-- User `aria-label` to increase the web Accessibility
+- Use `aria-label` to increase the web Accessibility
 - I often forget to set the `alt` attribute in `<img/>`.
 Don't forget to set it.
 - Remember to use `<main>` in html
 - Use `opacity: 0` to hide an image